microchip-pic-avr-examples/pic18f56q71-bare-metal-spi-mplab/README.md

 By default, the driver does not enable interrupts.
 SPI interrupts are enabled by the function `SPI1_enableInterrupts` and disabled by `SPI1_disableInterrupts`.
 The start and stop interrupts are not enabled until an appropriate callback function is set (see *Configuring Interrupt Callbacks* in the interrupt mode description).

 #### Modifying the Interrupt Vector
 With interrupts on, the VIC is used by the interrupt definitions.
-The VIC base address is set in `interrupts.h` by `INTERRUPT_BASE`.
+The VIC base address is set in `interrupts.h` by the macro `INTERRUPT_BASE`.

 #### Transmit and Receive Enable
 Before using the driver, the transmitter and receiver must be enabled.
 The functions `SPI1_enableTransmit` and `SPI1_enableReceive` set the flags in the hardware to enable this functionality.
 If desired, these can be disabled later with `SPI1_disableTransmit` and `SPI1_disableReceive`.